Volley gun

-A volley gun is a gun with multiple single-shot barrels that shoot projectiles in volley fire, either simultaneously or in succession.
-Although capable of unleashing intense firepower, volley guns differ from modern machine guns in that they lack autoloading and automatic fire mechanisms, and therefore their volume of fire is limited by the number of barrels bundled together.
+A volley gun is a gun with multiple single-shot barrels that volley fired simultaneously or sequentially in quick succession.
+Their volume of fire is limited by the number of barrels bundled together.

 In practice, large volley guns were not particularly more useful than a cannon firing canister shot or grapeshot.
 Since they were still mounted on a carriage, they could be as hard to aim and move around as a cannon, and the many barrels took as long or longer to reload.
-They also tended to be relatively expensive since they were more complex than a cannon, due to all the barrels and ignition fuses, and each barrel had to be individually maintained and cleaned.
+They also tended to be relatively expensive since they were more complex than a cannon, due to all the barrels and ignition fuses, and each barrel had to be individually loaded, unloaded, maintained, and cleaned.

-15th-century volley guns
+15th-17th century volley guns

-The Ribauldequin was a medieval version of the volley gun.
+The ribauldequin, or organ gun, was a medieval version of the volley gun.
 It had its barrels set up in parallel.
 This early version was first employed during the Hundred Years' War by the army of Edward III of England, in 1339.
 Later on, the late Swiss army employed it.

-In the mid-1570s a volley gun referred to as an ‘ingen of war’ was presented to the government of England which was capable of holding from 160 to 320 shots and discharging them 4, 8, 12 or 24 bullets at a time.
+In the mid-1570s a volley gun which was capable of holding from 160 to 320 shots and firing them 4, 8, 12 or 24 bullets at a time, referred to as an 'ingen of war', was presented to the government of England.
 Multi-barreled artillery pieces continued in use during the 16th and 17th century.
-A double-barreled cannon called Elizabeth-Henry, named after Charles I's youngest children, was used by the Cavaliers during the English Civil War and fired 2oz charges.
-It could also fire grapeshot.
+A double-barreled cannon called Elizabeth-Henry, named after Charles I's youngest children, was used by the Cavaliers during the English Civil War and fired 2oz charges or grapeshot.
 The barrels were wrapped in leather to prevent rusting.

 On the continent, 16th century Aragon developed a 15-barrel volley gun; German and Polish gunsmiths invented handheld multi-barrel guns.
 These were sometimes combination sword and axe pistols such as Henry VIII's Walking Staff, a 3-barreled gun and battle mace.
 Henry VIII also owned a multi-barreled German wheel lock rifle capable of firing a superimposed charge.